 Hold Until a Better Opportunity Arises

 This approach has more churn than the Buffett model.
-You'll pay more commissions and need to manage your taxes a little more aggressively than if you bought and held forever.
+You'll pay more commissions and need to manage your taxes more than if you bought and held forever.
 Yet you're also not buying and selling every week or month or even every year.
 On the other hand, you can calculate the point at which it's worth trading for a better position in a better company.
-(Besides, it's worth keeping at least some money, perhaps quarterly dividends, in a highly liquid investment so that you can take advantage of these opportunities as they appear.)

 When to Sell a Stock